-Tenant Capital Improvements-Our lease with Windstream provides that tenant funded capital improvements ("TCIs"), defined as maintenance, repair, overbuild, upgrade or replacements to the leased network, including, without limitation, the replacement of copper distribution systems with fiber distribution systems, automatically become property of Unit upon their construction by Windstream.
+Tenant Capital Improvements-Our lease with Windstream provides that tenant funded capital improvements ("TCIs"), defined as maintenance, repair, overbuild, upgrade or replacements to the leased network, including, without limitation, the replacement of copper distribution systems with fiber distribution systems, automatically become property of Uniti upon their construction by Windstream.
 We receive non-monetary consideration related to the TCIs as they automatically become our property, and we recognize the cost basis of TCIs that are capital in nature as real estate investments and deferred revenue.
-We depreciate the real estate investments over their estimated useful lives and amortize the deferred revenue as additional leasing revenues over their estimated useful lives and amortize to Consolidated Balance Sheet was \$432.4 million and \$218.7 million, respectively.
+We depreciate the real estate investments over their estimated useful lives and amortize the deferred revenue as additional leasing revenues over the same depreciable life of the TCI assets.
+At December 31, 2017 and 2016, the net book value of TCIs recorded as a component of property, plant and equipment on our Consolidated Balance Sheet was \$432.4 million and \$218.7 million, respectively.
 For the years ended December 31, 2017 and 2016, we recognized \$14.3 million and \$6.1 million of revenue and depreciation expense related to TCIs, respectively.
-Form the period April 24, 2015 to December 31, 2015 we recognized \$0.8 million of revenue and depreciation expense related to TCIs.
+From the period April 24, 2015 to December 31, 2015 we recognized \$0.8 million of revenue and depreciation expense related to TCIs.